microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/New-MgTeam.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ALLCHANNELS <IMicrosoftGraphChannel1[]>: List of channels either hosted in or shared with the team (incoming channels).
+ALLCHANNELS <IMicrosoftGraphChannel[]>: List of channels either hosted in or shared with the team (incoming channels).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Read only.
 Timestamp at which the channel was created.
   - `[Description <String>]`: Optional textual description for the channel.